Although litchi can be propagated asexually by various ways the most common and easiest method

 Air-layering

-vigorous, upright twig of about one year old and 2.5 to 4 cm in diameter is selected.
+Air-layering or 'gootee' is widely accepted method of propagation in India.
+In this method a healthy andvigorous, upright twig of about one year old and 2.5 to 4 cm in diameter is selected.
 A circular strip of bark about 2 cm wide just below a bud is completely removed from the selected twig.
 Care should be

 taken to remove all the cambium tissue surrounding the white central wood while removing the bark.